ASTRA: Knights of Veda Tier List and Reroll Guide (2.17.0)

 Instant deliveryNo spam, unsubscribe anytime

 • Ignoring supports.
-ASTRA: Knights of Veda has enough support depth that your main DPS performs much better with proper backing.
-Nec and Iris are not luxury picks; they often make your carry feel complete.
+Your main DPS performs far better with backing.
+Nec and Iris are not luxuries — they make a carry feel complete.

 • Treating all content the same.
-Raid value, story value, and elemental matchups can point to different “best” characters.
+Raid value, story value, and elemental matchups point to different “best” characters.

 F